Dinner with Wolves - Sunday, April 5, 2020

 Dinner with Wolves will introduce guests to both the beauty and the complex history of the most endangered gray wolf in the world – the Mexican gray wolf.
+At the end of 2018, a minimum of only 131 Mexican gray wolves existed in the wild.
+Guests will learn how their support can save this special animal that lives within our own state boundaries.

 Mingling mere feet from the wolves’ enclosures, guests attending Dinner with Wolves will be up close with several Mexican gray wolves now living at the Southwest Wildlife Conservation Center, along with other native wildlife including black bears and mountain lions.